 Dental and Soft Tissue Surgery

 Oral and Maxillofacial Associates provides dental and soft tissue surgery in Oklahoma.
-Call us at one of our four locations in Edmond, Midwest City, Norman, and Oklahoma City to schedule your specialist consultation.
+Call us at one of our five locations in Edmond, Midwest City, Norman, Lakeside, and Oklahoma City to schedule your specialist consultation.

 As oral surgeons, we provide surgical services for both hard and soft tissues.
 Bone and teeth are considered hard tissue surgeries, while the gums, cheeks, tongue, and lips are considered soft tissues.
 Dental and soft tissue surgery procedures may include one or more of the following:

 - Full or Partial Tooth Extraction

 - Removal of Infected Bone or Teeth

 - Tooth Exposure for Orthodontics or Crown Placement